noahapursell/brogrammer-snake-challenge/README.md

 ## Project Structure
 The primary class is the *SnakeGame* class located in `lib/models/snake_game.py`.
 This class is responsible for managing a game of Snake.
 It takes in a *player* parameter of type *SnakePlayer* (note - this is an abstract class). *SnakePlayer*s are classes designed to play a game of snake.
 There is a sample player called *CLIPlayer* which is located in `players/cli_player`.
 This player allows a user to control the snake via the command-line-interface (cli).
 However, you could easily make a new *SnakePlayer* that is controlled via some algorithm.
+There is also *WASDPlayer*.

 *SnakeGame* can also take in a optional parameter called display, which should be of type *SnakeGameDisplay* (note - this is an abstract class).
 An example of a *SnakeGameDisplay* class is *cli_display* located in `lib/models/displays/cli_display`.
+There is also *ColorDisplay*.
 Feel free to make additional display classes.

 ## Submission
 You will submit a **SnakePlayer** class as well as additional helper files if needed.
 We will discuss specifics later.